delaurentis/coin/README.md

 ## Credits

-Coinspiracy was written by Pete DeLaurentis, based on the classic coin weighing puzzle and ideas from math camp director Dr. Susan Durst.
+Coin-spiracy was written by Pete DeLaurentis, based on the classic coin weighing puzzle and ideas from math camp director Dr. Susan Durst.